• Skip to primary navigation

 makeanddocrew.com

-With a seamless construction and lightweight stitch pattern, this colorful top down sweater is the perfect striped layering piece to add to your handmade wardrobe.
+With a seamless construction and lightweight stitch pattern, this vibrant top down sweater is the perfect striped piece to add to your handmade wardrobe.
 You'll find ways to wear this jumper at least three seasons a year!
 Guest design by Colourful Crochet.

 Get the Pattern